Skip to main content

 GBP Review Sample Negative Review Response

-8. Highlight how easy and impactful it is
+8. Make it easy and impactful

-• Would you recommend us to others, and why?
+• Would you recommend us to others?

-9. Educate your team on getting reviews
+9. Train your team to ask for reviews

-Next steps on improving your digital reputation
+Next steps: Strengthening your digital reputation

 Ready to Reach More Customers?